cilevanmarken/BayesDiff/blogpost.md

   </tr>
 </table>

-Building upon DDPMs, Song et al. (2020) propose a different approach namely, Denoising Diffusion Implicit Models (DDIMs), which is the main DM that is used in this blogpost.
+Building upon Denoising Diffusion Probabilistic Models (DDPMs), Song et al.(2020) propose a different approach namely, Denoising Diffusion Implicit Models (DDIMs), which is the main DM that is used in this blogpost.
 DDIMs provide a more efficient class of iterative implicit probabilistic models with the same training procedure.
 In contrast to DDPM, DDIM yields an equal marginal noise distribution but deterministically maps noise back to the original data samples.
 This makes it possible to train the diffusion model up to any arbitrary number of forward steps but only sample from a subset of steps in the generative process.
 DDIM yields the following advantages compared to DDPM:

 > DDPMs mag misschien in 1 zin worden uitgelicht (of iig de afkorting uitgeschreven), het komt nu een beetje plots uit de lucht vallen

-- The ability to generate higher-quality samples using a much fewer number of steps.
+- The ability to generate higher-quality samples using less steps.
-- The “consistency” property since the generative process is deterministic.
+- Because the generative process is deterministic it yields the “consistency” property.
 This means that multiple samples conditioned on the same latent variable should have similar high-level features.
-- DDIM can do semantically meaningful interpolation in the latent variable because of the "consistency".
+- Because of the "consistency" property, DDIM can do semantically meaningful interpolation in the latent variable.

-> "a much fewer number of steps": dit leest niet zo lekker, misschien 'using less steps' of 'significantly fewer steps'

 ---

 ## *What is the role of Bayesian inference here?*
-> Heel nice kopje, loopt mooi door en neemt de lezer mee

 #### *Laplace & Hessian*